 At lunchtimes pupils are supervised by trained Play Leaders who, along with our Young Sports Leaders (see below), provide purposeful skill and health enhancing activities that aim to improve behaviour, attitudes to learning and healthy living.
-These will be monitored by both the sports coach and the subject leader.
+These will be monitored by the subject leader.
 The Team Captains will be allocated different days to run a sports activity for their designated Year Group for that week.